joshisworking/fine-recovery-webapp/README.md

 - Frontend: React with TypeScript
 - Authentication: JSON Web Token (JWT)

-## Instructions
+## Getting Started

+### Prerequisites

-Prerequisites: This project uses Node.js and the npm package manager.
+- This project uses Node.js and the npm package manager.
 To install Node.js, visit [nodejs.org](https://nodejs.org)
+- A database server will be required.
+A community version of MySQL server can be installed from [mysql.com](https://dev.mysql.com/downloads/mysql/).
+  - If freshly installing the server, you may get a `ER_NOT_SUPPORTED_AUTH_MODE` error.
+Run the command `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'` (changing the values as appropriate) to resolve the error.
+- [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) or another tool of your choice can be used to execute the database set up files.

+### Database Setup

+This project includes a `database` folder that contains the necessary files for setting up the database.
+MySQL was used for developing this project.

+- `create_tables.sql`: This file contains necessary SQL to create the tables for the fine recovery system.
+- `add_sample_data.sql`: Sample data to populate the database to begin testing.

+**Note**: The names and details used in the `add_sample_data.sql` file were generated programmatically and are fictional.
+They do not represent real individuals or entities.

+### Deployment

 1. Clone the repository
 2. Set up the database